kssgarcia/Blog/kssgarciablog/content/posts/BESO.en.md

 math: true
 ---

-In this post I will be present a python code for BESO optimization method.
+In this post, I will present a Python code for the BESO optimization method.

 ### Problem statement

-Let us consider a cantilever beam with a vertical force of 10kN, dimensions 20x10 meters, young module of 206.8 GPa and Poisson's ratio 0.28 figure 1 $RR=0.01$, $ERR=0.005$.
+Let us consider a cantilever beam with a vertical force of 10kN, dimensions 20x10 meters, a young module of 206.8 GPa and Poisson's ratio 0.28 figure 1 $RR=0.01$, $ERR=0.005$.

 ![Scenario 1: Across columns](/ESO_model.png)
 |:--:|
 | <b>Figure 1.
 Beams's diagram.</b>|

-First, let's consider the following steps to do algorithm:
+First, let's consider the following steps to do the algorithm:

 1. Discretize the domain and assign the initial property, 0 or 1, for each element.
 2. Perform the finite element analysis and calculate the sensitivity according to.
-3. Average the sensitivity of the sensitivity with history and save the result for the next iteration .
+3. Average the sensitivity of the sensitivity with history and save the result for the next iteration.
 4. Determine the target volume for the next iteration.
 5. Add and remove items.
 6. Repeat steps 2 to 5 until the optimal volume is reached or the convergence criterion is satisfied.

 ### Discretization

-The discretization is done with the following function with the help of numpy
+The discretization is done with the following function with the help of NumPy

 ``` python
 def beam(L=10, H=10, F=-1000000, E=206.8e9, v=0.28, nx=20, ny=20):